Adam Hinshelwood

 His Worthing team played all out attacking football, scoring plenty (and conceding a good number) of goals.
 At the time of his departure, upfront, journeyman striker, 28 year old Ollie Pearce has 33 goals (including 4 hat-tricks) and has scored in each of his last 7 games.

 His entire footballing career has been based in the south east.
-As a centre back, he spent most of his injury blighted career with Brighton, later spells followed at Aldershot and Wycombe, before retiring in 2010 aged just 26 with a serious knee injury.
+As a centre back, he spent most of his injury blighted career with Brighton, later spells followed at Aldershot and Wycombe.
+Joining Wycombe in January 2010, he was quickly made captain, but a serious knee injury meant he missed many games as the club was relegated.
+That summer, the knee injury meant he retired from playing at the age of just 26.
 His transition from player included a spell as a gas man and bag packer at Next and he had to move his family including kids, into his in-laws home and rented out his own home.
 That sort of grounding took him into non league football and given him an excellent grounding and mindset.
 He did his coaching badges with Steven Gerrard, what different career paths since.

 Subsequently he has managed several small teams in Sussex and has spent a number of years coaching in Brighton’s academy.
 He was appointed Worthing manager in December 2013 and left in 2015 to take up a role in Brighton’s academy.
 He returned to Worthing as manager in 2017.
 Hinshelwood’s promotion to the National League South was halted twice during both the 2019–20 and 2020–21 covid hit seasons, with their eventual promotion secured in 2022 after keeping up on their relentless title-winning form to complete a full season.
 Subsequently, he was noted in the betting odds for managerial vacanices at Aldershot and Notts County.

 To date, his managerial career has been spent at part time clubs playing in regional leagues with little in the way of national media attention.
 Before joining City, he had discussions about the vacant Sutton managerial post (probably late 2023) and later Worthing refused Wealdstone permission to interview Hinshelwood in January 2024 when their manager Stuart Maynard left to go to Notts County, but as they are part time, Worthing refused permission.
-Hinshelwood is now thrust into full time club, based 250 miles from his home territory, playing in a national league.
+In October 2023, the Worthing youtube channel uploaded a video "Adam Hinshelwood signs new contract! #Hinsh2027", its pure speculation that this was in response to interest elsewhere.
+Nov, February 2024, Hinshelwood is thrust into full time club, based 250 miles from his home territory, playing in a national league.

 Adam Hinshelwood is the son of ex-England under-21 and Crystal Palace footballer Paul Hinshelwood and nephew of Martin Hinshelwood.
 His grandfather Wally Hinshelwood was also a professional footballer.
 Adam’s son Jack plays for Brighton & Hove Albion, making his Premier League debut in May 2023.